jacklorusso/astro-site/src/content/post/nature-is-healing.md

 I know myself.
 I know I could spend hours and hours messing around with typography choices and designing a cool brand and playing with generative art and then get distracted by something else and never ship anything.
 I've been there way too many times before.
 For now, system fonts and normcore vibes will suffice.

 In any case, I'm not sure exactly what I will do or say with this site, and for that reason, I'm not actually _ready_ to design it properly yet.
-As all good designers know, you can't beat designing around real content (kill lorem ipsum dead!)
+As all good designers know, you can't beat designing around real content.
+Kill lorem ipsum!

 This website is basically feature complete already due to starting with a [template](https://github.com/chrismwilliams/astro-theme-cactus) (more on that in the next post).
 So, the tech is out of the way.
 Now I just need to write.